lisongxu/CSCE156-Lab-Java-Intro/readme.md

 <img src="images/GradeScope-1-Lab1.png" alt="Canvas Lab1" width="50%"/>
 </p>

-2. Drag and Drop the following file located in your Eclipse workspace.
+2. Drag and Drop only the following file located in your Eclipse workspace.
 Then click the "Upload" button.
+Do not upload any other files.

 * `Statistics.java`: You do not need to make any changes to this file, as this lab just shows you how GradeScope works.